Toulouse and Montauban shootings: Antisemitic incidents

 The French Jewish community documented 90 anti-Semitic incidents in the 10 days after Merah's attack.
-The Service de Protection de la Communauté Juive (SPCJ) recorded 148 anti-Semitic incidents in March and April, with forty-three of those classified as violent.
+The Service of Protecting the Jewish community (Service de Protection de la Communauté Juive (SPCJ)) recorded 148 anti-Semitic incidents in March and April, with forty-three of those classified as violent.
 The authorities also recorded 105 instances of anti-Semitic intimidation and threats during those two months.
 Jewish graves were vandalised in Nice.
 The SPCJ said the situation was "deeply worrisome" and reflected support for Merah's attack.
 Interior Minister Manuel Valls held a meeting with Jewish representatives, promising increased protection for Jewish institutions in France.

 The French police investigated email and telephone threats received by staff at the school in the days following the attacks.
 On 26 March, a 12-year-old boy was hit and punched in the back of his head as he left his Ozar Hatorah school in Paris "by youths reciting anti-Semitic slogans".
 In one attack, a Jewish man and his friend were attacked by people identifying themselves as Palestinians, who promised to "exterminate" the Jews.
 In Villeurbanne, three youths wearing Jewish skullcaps were leaving a Jewish school when they were attacked with a hammer and iron bars.
 Incoming French Prime Minister Jean-Marc Ayrault described the attack as "intolerable violence".